asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 *Figure 19: Joy.cpl Properties*

-Desired joystick button activities can be created using sip/puff or other interaction events by choosing “*Press Joystick Button*” from the action menu as described in the section [*Assignment of different actions*](https://github.com/asterics/FlipPad/blob/master/Documentation/UserManual/Markdown/FlipPadUserManual.md#assignment-of-different-actions-tab-actions).
+Desired joystick button activities can be created using sip/puff or other interaction events by choosing “*Press Joystick Button*” from the action menu as described in the section [*Assignment of different actions*](https://github.com/asterics/FLipPad/blob/master/Documentation/UserManual/Markdown/FLipPadUserManual.md#assignment-of-different-actions-tab-actions).

-### Sip/Puff Actions and Levels (Tab SIP AND PUFF)
+### Sip/Puff Actions and Levels (Tab SIP AND PUFF) - OPTIONAL

-When using the FlipPad stick with the mouth, the user can trigger actions by sipping or puffing into the mouthpiece.
-The tube is connected to a pressure sensor, which outputs a value that corresponds to the detected pressure.
+If a pressure sensor is mounted (optional), it is possible to connect a tube this sensor, which outputs a value that corresponds to the detected pressure.
 When the user sips, the sensor value decreases, and when the user puffs, the value increases.
 You may assign actions for sipping or puffing using the tab “ACTIONS”, as will be explained in the next section.
 You can select the thresholds for sipping and puffing as desired, using the tab “SIP AND PUFF”.
-When the FlipPad is connected, you can also monitor the current pressure values and the triggering of sip/puff actions in this tab:
+When the FLipPad is connected, you can also monitor the current pressure values and the triggering of sip/puff actions in this tab:

 <p align="left" width="100%">
     <img width="100%" src="./Bilder/fpk6-en.png">